OPSCCnet/OPSCCnet/README.md

 - [x] You now have a directory where OPSCCnet is installeg, e.g. /media/somewhere/OPSCCnet

 It appears there is some misunderstanding of how to configure paquo, I have put a description below on how to set the path.
+> If you have installed QuPath on a MacOS system with default parameters, you can skip this part!
 ### 🧨 Configuration of paquo <a name="installation_2"></a>
 ```bash
 cd /media/somewhere/OPSCCnet